SaberSolutions/MaskNet-Android-RAT/README.md

 7. App with Micophone and Camera permissions.

 MaskNet hides itself from launcher after installation.
-For Source Code contact me on tele9ram : @MMachin3.
+For Source Code contact me on telegram : @MMachin3.